getify/You-Dont-Know-JS/objects-classes/ch1.md

 ### Looks Like JSON?

-You may notice that this object-literal syntax resembles "JSON" (JavaScript Object Notation):
+You may notice that this object-literal syntax we've seen thus far resembles a related syntax, "JSON" (JavaScript Object Notation):

 ```json
 {